dansc0de/cc-k8s/README.md

 ingress-nginx-controller-7c94d9d5c5-dh9kg   1/1     Running     0          8m2s
 ```

-### Step 3: Create Database Password Secret:
+### Step 4: Create Database Password Secret:
 You need to create an Opaque Kubernetes Secret resources.
 The file should be named `secret.yaml` and located in the `config` directory.
-Please refer to the document I published on Canvas.

-### Step 4: Deploy MySQL for WordPress
+### Step 5: Deploy MySQL for WordPress

 Your task is to update the MySQL manifests in the [config](./config) directory.
 Ensure that your MySQL deployment meets the following criteria:

 - Run the MySQL deployment in the `wordpress` namespace.
-- Set the `MYSQL_ROOT_PASSWORD` root password and `MYSQL_PASSWORD` securely from the same **Kubernetes Secret** you created in step 3.
-  - Hint: Use the `valueFrom` [field](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#define-container-environment-variables-using-secret-data) in the `env` section of the deployment.
 - Define the deployments resource requests and limits.
-  - please request `250Mi` memory and `200m` CPU
+  - please request sixty-four megabytes (`64Mi`) of memory and two hundred millicores (`200m`) CPU
-- Create a PersistentVolumeClaim named `mysql-pv-claim` that is 1Gi, in `ReadWriteOnce` mode.
+- Create a PersistentVolumeClaim named `mysql-pv-claim` that is 100Mi, in `ReadWriteOnce` mode.
   - Hint: create a `persistentvolumeclaims` [object](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
 - Mount the PersistentVolumeClaim to the `/var/lib/mysql` directory in the MySQL container on the deployment object like [this](https://akomljen.com/kubernetes-persistent-volumes-with-deployment-and-statefulset/).
   - Hint: Use the `volumeMounts` [field](https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/#create-a-pod-that-uses-a-persistentvolumeclaim) in the deployment.